SaurabhTiwari95/Angular-JS/README.md

 ## TypeScript
 It is a superset of JavaScript,It offers more features than JS.
 It doesn't run in the browser it is Compiled into JS and that JS is compiled into browser which is held by CLI that is why we need the CLI.
+### Selector
+It assignss the string as a value.
+## Components
+**Decorators** is a TypeScript feature which allows us to enhance the class,enhance the elements in the code.